here’s been an awakening. Have you felt it?

 Where Should I Start With Canon Books?

 Quick note here: this list comprises the best Canon books of all time, not necessarily the best Star Wars books to read first.
-For that, check out our Getting Started Guide, which goes over our picks for the five best Star Wars books to get you started on your EU journey.
+For that, check out our Getting Started Guide, which goes over our picks for the six best Star Wars books to get you started on your EU journey.

 The books in this guide, however, represent the highest quality and most critically acclaimed in Star Wars Canon.
 Thus, they are the Best Star Wars Canon Books of All Time.